Purav1267/Task-Tracker/README.md

 ### User Authentication
 - ✅ **User Registration** - Create a new account with email and password
+- ✅ **Google Sign-In** - OAuth authentication with Google (available on both Login and Register pages)
 - ✅ **User Login** - Secure authentication with JWT tokens
 - ✅ **Google Sign-In** - OAuth authentication with Google
 - ✅ **User Logout** - Clear session and redirect to login